 Launched in April 2010.
 Projects to date: Certified Projects: 115.

 The LEED Volume Program is for organizations planning to certify a large number of new construction or existing buildings projects.
 It works by establishing verifiable guidelines that, without compromising LEED's rigorous benchmarks standards, streamline the certification process.
-This new program dramatically increases the efficiency of LEED certification and lowers the associated costs.
+LEED Volume dramatically increases the efficiency of LEED certification and lowers the associated costs.